Skip to main content

 Biomedical Sciences Personal Statementfor Oxford & Imperial

 A complete Biomedical Sciences personal statement example for Oxford & Imperial applications in the UCAS 2026 three-question format.
-Written by admissions specialists who know what Oxford & Imperial tutors look for.
+Annotated by admissions specialists who know what Oxford & Imperial tutors look for.

 01